j2labs/cerealization/README.md

 I'm just so excited about this!

-Right now, for a limited time, I'm gonna give you not just one, but TWO (!) cerailization files.
-The first one is the speed testing Python like we discussed but the second one adds some Node.js to the experience!
+Right now, for a limited time, I'm gonna give you not just one, but TWO (!) serialization files.
+The first one is the speed testing Python code, just like we discussed, but the second code file adds some Node.js to the experience!

-You too can see that Python's ultrajson and Ryan Kelly and Zed Shaw's tnetstring serialization is faster than Node.js.
+You too (!) can see that Python's ultrajson and Ryan Kelly and Zed Shaw's tnetstring serialization is faster than Node.js.
 GIT R DONE!